aescarias/pdfnaut/docs/source/guides/modifying-pdf-metadata.rst

 Metadata streams store metadata in `XMP <https://en.wikipedia.org/wiki/Extensible_Metadata_Platform>`_ format and are the recommended way of applying object or document-level metadata.

 pdfnaut can natively read from and write to document information dictionaries.
-Metadata streams are not currently supported.
+Metadata streams are currently read-only.

 Reading document information
 ----------------------------